 Who are we?

-The Social Welfare Appeals Office operates under the aegis of the Department of Social Protection.
+The Social Welfare Appeals Office operates under the aegis of the Department of Employment Affairs and Social Protection.
 It provides a statutory right of appeal for persons who are dissatisfied with decisions made by Deciding Officers of the Department in regard to their social welfare entitlements and insurability of employment issues.
 Appeals Officers are independent in the performance of their duties.

 What are our commitments to our customers?